 Andrea Hibbard received her MA from Georgetown University and her PhD from the University of Virginia.
+Her dissertation focused on English exhibition culture and the early-Victorian novel.
+More recently, she has been working on a book project tentatively titled Gender, Genre, and the Nineteenth-Century Spectacular Trial.
 She began teaching in the Lewis & Clark English department in 2006.
-Her specialties include nineteenth-century British literature and culture, gender studies, adventure fiction, and law and literature.
+She is also the L&C Prelaw Advisor.

 PhD University of Virginia; MA Georgetown University; BA Pomona College